Chiqo-ke/AlgoAgent/multi_agent/QUICKSTART_GUIDE.md

 ## Overview

-You now have a **production-ready foundation** for a multi-agent AI development system that transforms the single-agent `AIDeveloperAgent` into a sophisticated Planner→Orchestrator→Agents workflow.
+You now have a **Phase 1-3 complete** multi-agent AI development system that transforms the single-agent `AIDeveloperAgent` into a sophisticated Planner→Orchestrator→Agents workflow with automated debugging capabilities.

 ---